ProfessorBienz/OSHomework/README.md

 - If multiple jobs have the same priority 'p', all jobs with priority 'p' will be run round-robin
 - The round-robin portion of the scheduler will use FIFO to determine the ordering of all jobs with priority 'p'
 - When running round-robin, each job runs for a single time slice.
 The value of a time slice is passed to this method as a parameter.
 Assume the time slice is in the same unit as the struct value 'time' (e.g. both in seconds).
-- A job can be run with the following : jobs[i]->run_job(t) where t is the amount of time that job i should run
+- A job can be run with the following : jobs[i].run_job(t) where t is the amount of time that job i should run
 - A job should not run for longer than its total amount of time.
 For example, assume job 0 (idx 0) has time 4 and job 1 (idx 1) has time 3.
 Also assume the time slice is 2 seconds.
 If both jobs have the same priority, this method should do the following :
   1. Run job 0 for 2 second
   2. Run job 1 for 2 second